ijimoh200/MPC-for-6DoF-AUVs/Chapter5_LPVMPC1/README.md

 The repository contains the three controllers compared in Sections 5.2 & 5.3 of Chapter 5 of the book **Robust Model Predictive Control for Autonomous Underwater Vehicles**

-The following are the inputs and outputs of the function **LPVMPC1** that implements the developed Tube-based controller:
+The following are the inputs and outputs of the function **LPVMPC1** that implements the developed velocity form MPC for dynamic positioning under time-varying ocean current disturbances:

 Input:

       eta - Current position vector measurement